|Waterway||Trent Dyke and Non-tidal River Trent|

 |Description||PLEASE NOTE - Night fishing is now prohibited at this venue

-To access the fishery, turn right opposite the Lord Nelson pub in Winthorpe (Holme Lane), go over train line and turn immediately left (gate should be unlocked).
+To access the fishery, turn right opposite the Lord Nelson pub in Winthorpe (Holme Lane), go over train line and turn immediately left (gate with Federation combination lock).

 Vehicles can be driven along the river (Winthorpe fishery) to the car park underneath the A1 road bridge (peg 41).